softwaresat/microsoft-rewards-bot/README.md

 Steps to install and use
 1. Install nodejs (https://nodejs.org/en/)
+2. Go to the terminal in your operating system (windows = powershell, mac = terminal)
-2. Navigate to the directory which you are using by using `cd directory` where directory is the folder which you are using.
+3. Navigate to the directory which you are using by using `cd directory` where directory is the folder which you are using.
-3. Install puppeteer in the directory you are using `npm install puppeteer`
+4. Install puppeteer in the directory you are using `npm install puppeteer`
-4. Install prompt in the directory you are using
+5. Install prompt in the directory you are using
 `npm install prompt`
-5. Download the file
+6. Download the file
-6. Run `node rewards.js` in your terminal.
+7. Run `node rewards.js` in your terminal.
-7. Put in the credential it asks, you only have 25 seconds to do this and the next steps (don't worry, this runs entirely on your computer)
+8. Put in the credential it asks, you only have 25 seconds to do this and the next steps (don't worry, this runs entirely on your computer)
-8. Put in what you want to type (make it one letter or number)
+9. Put in what you want to type (make it one letter or number)
-9. Put whether this is a mobile search or not, make sure this is a simple yes or no, no capitalization or mispellings please.
+10. Put whether this is a mobile search or not, make sure this is a simple yes or no, no capitalization or mispellings please.
-10. Watch the bot do all your hard work and enjoy :)
+11. Watch the bot do all your hard work and enjoy :)

 Steps to do mobile searches
 1. Go to your text editor of your choice